ansible/awx/docs/docsite/rst/userguide/inventories.rst

 The Details tab of the new Smart Inventory opens and displays the specified ansible facts in the **Smart host filter** field.

 .. image:: ../common/images/inventories-smart-create-details.png
-   :alt: Details tab of the new Smart Inventory displaying the specified ansible facts in the Smart host filter field
+   :alt: Details tab of the new Smart Inventory displaying the specified Ansible facts in the Smart host filter field

 5. From the Details view, you can edit the **Smart host filter** field by clicking **Edit** and delete existing filter(s), clear all existing filters, or add new ones.